The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Introduction

-The spin distributions of X-ray and \ac{GW} \ac{BH} populations can also provide insight on their evolutionary history and the role of selection effects in determining their properties. \citet{fishbach_apples_2022} examine the \ac{BH} spin distributions of \ac{BH}--\acp{XRB} and \ac{GW}--\acp{BBH} and find them to be inconsistent with one another.
+The spin distributions of X-ray and \ac{GW} \ac{BH} populations can also provide insight on their evolutionary history and the role of selection effects in determining their properties. \citet{fishbach_apples_2022} examine the \ac{BH} spin distributions of \ac{BH}--\acp{HMXB} and \ac{GW}--\acp{BBH} and find them to be inconsistent with one another.
 It is possible, however, that differing binary evolutionary channels between the two populations may contribute to this discrepancy.
-For example, \citet{gallegos-garcia_high-spin_2022} find that high-spin \acp{XRB} formed through Case-A mass transfer can only form merging \acp{BBH} within a small parameter space, and thus it is not surprising that the observed spin distributions are observed to be different.
+For example, \citet{gallegos-garcia_high-spin_2022} find that high-spin \acp{HMXB} formed through Case-A mass transfer can only form merging \acp{BBH} within a small parameter space, and thus it is not surprising that the observed spin distributions are observed to be different.

-In this paper, we show that observational selection effects play an important role in determining the observed \ac{BH} populations and the evolutionary predictions of detected \acp{HMXB}.
-We compare detectable \ac{HMXB} populations with detectable \ac{GW} populations using simulated astrophysical samples of binaries, and we quantify the probability that observable \acp{HMXB} will form \ac{BH}--\ac{BH} binaries that will merge in a Hubble time, accounting for X-ray selection effects.
-We do not attempt to reproduce \ac{XRB} or \ac{GW} observations in detail; rather, we seek to understand how observational selection effects may produce the aforementioned differences in mass ranges and evolutionary predictions of \acp{HMXB}.
+In this paper, we show that observational selection effects play an important role in determining the observed \ac{BH} population masses and the evolutionary predictions of detected \acp{HMXB}.
+We compare detectable \ac{HMXB} populations with detectable \ac{GW} populations using simulated astrophysical samples of binaries, and we quantify the probability that detectable \acp{HMXB} will form \ac{BH}--\ac{BH} binaries that will merge in a Hubble time, accounting for X-ray selection effects.
+We do not attempt to reproduce \ac{HMXB} or \ac{GW} observations in detail; rather, we seek to understand how observational selection effects may produce the aforementioned differences in mass ranges and evolutionary predictions of \acp{HMXB}.